7+1 Commandments for Writing Irresistible Marketing Hooks

 Because you are creating a dead end.

-Both work well because they create tension inside your audience.
+Both work because they create tension in your audience.
 A question demands closure and a demand prompts action.

-You can even increase the tension by using more provocative copy.
+You can amplify that tension even further with more provocative copy.

 Examples

-Let’s stick to the example from the previous chapter:
+Let’s stick to the example from the previous commandment:

 “Here’s how marketing directors increase MQLs with smart landing page design:”